carbon-language/carbon-lang/README.md

      alt="A snippet of converted Carbon code.
 Follow the link to read it.">
 </a>

-You can call Carbon from C++ without overhead and the other way around.
-This means you migrate a single C++ library to Carbon within an application, or write new Carbon on top of your existing C++ investment.
+You can call Carbon from C++ without the overhead and the other way around.
+This means you migrate a single C++ library to Carbon within an application or write new Carbon on top of your existing C++ investment.
 For example:

 <a href="docs/images/snippets.md#mixed">